onekiloparsec/aa-js/README.md

 **The new v3+ offers arbitrary-precision computations, thanks to [decimal.js](https://github.com/MikeMcl/decimal.js).**

-**The new v3.2 (will) offer in various places the choice between the low-precision standard Javascript Math implementation and the new arbitrary-precision but a lot slower implementation.** The speed between the two implementation can vary with a factor of 10 to 1000 times!
+**The new v3.2 offers in various places the choice between the low-precision standard Javascript Math implementation and the new arbitrary-precision but a lot slower implementation.** The speed between the two implementation can vary with a factor of 10 to 1000 times!
 See benchmark tests included in the project.